gcapes/git-course/_episodes/07-undoing.md

 ```
 $ git status			# See that we have a clean working directory
-$ gedit journal.txt		# Inspect file to verify changes have been discarded
+$ gedit journal.md		# Inspect file to verify changes have been discarded
 ```
 {: .bash}